bbauska/Coursera-Bootstrap/README.md

 -   You can use several list styles to display lists in different formats.
-In this exercise, we will use the unordered list style *list-unstyled* to display the links at the bottom of the page without the bullets.
+In this exercise, we will use the unordered list style
+    <i>list-unstyled</i> to display the links at the bottom of the page
+    without the bullets.
 To do this, go to the links in the footer and update the ul as follows